youth activity obligation failures

 once a youth activity obligations failure has been initiated

 The obligation failure is initiated when YSSU agrees with your recommendation that you sent to them in ART.
+At this point, the young person will move to orange in the traffic light system.

 The young person will receive a text message or a letter notifying them of their activity obligations failure.
 The young person will then have five working days to work with you to: